IainNBSmith/BARBE/README.md

 We rely on the rules provided by SigDirect [1'] (the associative classifier we leveraged in BARBE) to explain each decision of a black-box model.

 The repository stores local versions of existing packages [LIME](https://github.com/marcotcr/lime), [VAE-LIME](https://github.com/domenVres/Robust-LIME-SHAP-and-IME), [S-LIME](https://github.com/ZhengzeZhou/slime), [LORE](https://github.com/riccotti/LORE), and [Anchor](https://github.com/marcotcr/anchor) for the purposes of conducting experiments.
-The directory barbe contains all code for BARBE including experiments used in faithful evaluations [2] and counterfactual generation [3].
+The directory barbe contains all code for BARBE including experiments used in faithful evaluations [2].
 Alongside a still in-development front-end (BARBiE).

 # The organization of the barbe directory
 * dataset - directory containing each dataset (cleaned and unclean) used in different experiments